nyota777/OptiBlood/README.md

 ## 1. Donor Availability Forecasting Module
 This module predicts **when individual donors are likely to donate again** based on their historical behavior.
 - **Model Used:** XGBoost Regressor with Borderline SMOTE for handling class imbalance.
+I used XGBoost because it handles non-linear relationships and feature interactions well.
+I
 - **Features:** Recency (months since last donation), Frequency (total donations), and Time (months since first donation).
 - **Evaluation Metrics:**
 -- Accuracy of ~74%